The toughest part of letting go is realising that the other person already did. – Unknown

 If I knew any shortcuts to avoid the pain, trust me, I would have shared those.
 I was looking for shortcuts myself.
 I didn’t want to feel pain.
-I wanted to numb it, I wanted to shut it up… There is no way to skip around that messy forest, only through.
+I wanted to numb it; I wanted to shut it up… There is no way to skip around that messy forest, only through.

-It is the most challenging thing: to stand still and to actually let emotions flow and experience them to the highest level.
-Naturally, we try to avoid pain, we try to numb it down by decreasing the volume of pain like you do when a song you don’t like blasts on the radio… but it doesn’t matter how many coats of paint we put on a crack – it’s still there.
+It is the most challenging thing: to stand still and to let emotions flow and experience them to the highest level.
+Naturally, we try to avoid pain; we try to numb it down by decreasing the volume of pain like you do when a song you don’t like blasts on the radio… but it doesn’t matter how many coats of paint we put on a crack – it’s still there.

-When I was going through a breakup I gave myself some time to actually face my feelings after I tried to escape them… I gathered all the things that reminded me of Him, all the presents, and all those little things and I sat there contemplating: the things and time spent together.
-I cried a lot, I am not going to deny that.
+When I was going through a breakup, I gave myself some time to face my feelings after I tried to escape them… I gathered all the things that reminded me of Him, all the presents, and all those little things and I sat there contemplating: the things and time spent together.
+I cried a lot; I am not going to deny that.
 I laughed too.
 And I found it very therapeutic – as the tears were running down naturally the pain was less sharp than before.

 Give yourself time, as much as you need.
-Don’t be afraid to face it all, you can go through it, trust me.
+Don’t be afraid to face it all; you can go through it, trust me.
 It’s not going to be easy, but the only way out is to go through.

 #2.
 Friends Versus Friendly

-There is a difference between staying friends and be friendly and nice to each other after the break up especially if you have mutual friends and there is little chance to avoid each other when you go and socialise.
+There is a difference between staying friends and be friendly and nice to each other after the break up especially if you have mutual friends and there is little chance to avoid each other when you go and socialize.
 It is up to you which route you choose.

 I know examples of people who have broken up but still stayed in touch because they were genuinely interested in each other as individuals, but the relationship they had together simply would not give them what they aspired to.
 And it’s fine.